 A study about the menopause and its impact in the workplace

 As we read in Harvard business review, the average menopausal age is 51, and in the US alone there are something like 61 million women over the age of 50 in the U.S. workforce.
-This same category represents the fastest-growing portion of the U.K. workforce.
+This same category represents the fastest growing portion of the U.K. workforce.
 So?
 This is a LARGE number of people that might not be receiving the extra support they need.
 Something needs to be done.
 There are many points to be considered.

-Recent research carried out in the U.K. found that 59% of women experiencing menopausal symptoms affirmed to have had a negative impact on their work and nearly half of them found it difficult to cope with the performance or their usual tasks.
+A recent research carried out in the U.K. found that 59% of women experiencing menopausal symptoms affirmed to have had negative impact on their work and nearly half of them found it difficult to cope with performance or their usual tasks.
 59% ! it is still a very high percentage.
 Too high.
 Another study of nearly 900 professional women found that after menopausal onset they had lowered confidence, difficulty in concentrating and poor memory, all of these associated with menopause symptoms.
 This caused them significant difficulties at work, as we can imagine.
 Other studies have shown that during menopause, since levels of oestrogen fall and testosterone levels rise, it can lead to hoarseness.
 At the same time, also the muscles and tissues surrounding the larynx it is likely to start to weaken, affecting the vocal cords.
 So, some women experience, literally, a proper loss of voice.

 The CIPD Study